Btibert3/df2tde/README.md

 This is a new package, and one that I want to add to, but I am certain there are bugs and issues that I need to catch.
 If you come across an issue, please consider adding an [issue here](https://github.com/Btibert3/pantabR/issues)

-> This package requires a data.table and not a tibble.
+> This package requires a data.frame and not a tibble.